gentjankolicaj/rust-examples/src/conversion/from/README.md

 There are numerous implementations of this trait within the standard library for conversion of primitive and common types.

-- For example we can easily convert a str into a
+- For example we can easily convert a str into a String

 ```
 let my_str = "hello";